fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

     <script src="https://unpkg.com/@tensorflow/tfjs"></script>

-For quick tests and experimenations, loading from the CDN is a good way to start.
+For quick tests and experiments, loading from the CDN is a good way to start.

 However, sooner or later we will develop our own models.
-Once we reach this point, being able to load to load these models from the local compter (with Node.js) will become mandatory.
+Once we reach this point, being able to load these models from the local computer (with Node.js) will become mandatory.

 ### Differences from the standard Keras API and behavior

 The TensorFlow.js model API is based on the Keras API.
-Buildind models will look familiar from the start.
+Building models will look familiar from the start.
 For example, these are the first layers of the [CNN digit recognizer tutorial](https://www.tensorflow.org/js/tutorials/training/handwritten_digit_cnn):